 UnseenSeen is an Outreach program created by DanceAbility Finland in 2013.
 The aim of the project is to introduce and inform people from different demographics of society about the DanceAbility method (who we are and what we do).
 We visit different places and give a performative presentation about DanceAbility, DanceAbility Finland and Kaaos company.
 Performing a short excerpt from our repertoire, showing our promotion video and teaching a workshop people get the direct experience of the method for themselves.
 We have presented UnseenSeen to people with disability, refugees, city social workers, physiotherapists and participated in festivals.
 As part of this project we have supported the initiation of kaiku, a weekly integrated dance class in Tampere.
 KAIKU – kaikille kuuluva tanssi.
 UnseenSeen is an ongoing project that we are continuing to develop nationally.

 A further development of the UnseenSeen project is to increase cooperations with different organisations.
 To give further training possibilities in working with people from the DanceAbility perspective.
-Part of this project is to initiate the group Kaaos Emerging which will be a training program for people of difference to further develop skills they need to establish themselves as dance artists.
+Part of this project is the initiation of the group Kaaos Emerging which is a training program for people of difference to further develop skills they need to establish themselves as dance artists.
 Please see the Kaaos Emerging page in the Kaaos site.

 Comments about UnseenSeen (Varjosta Valoon)